 Congratulations to Chinonso Opara, Misghana Andemichael, and Amir Hassen who have recently been named McNair Scholars.
-These three students join Vicky Herrera at the McNair Program.

 The Ronald E. McNair Program prepares undergraduates for doctoral study through involvement in research and scholarly activities.
 The purpose of the McNair Program is to assist in the academic and professional development of undergraduates whose goals are to teach and research at the college level.
 In order to help students achieve those goals, the program sponsors and supports undergraduate experiences that lay the foundation for a successful graduate school experience.

 Thanks to the generosity of several alumni and others interested in helping deserving chemistry and biochemistry students, the Department of Chemistry has some scholarships and book prizes available to students who are currently UW students and declared biochemistry or chemistry majors.

 Depending on the particular award, academic merit, financial need, career goals, employment history, extracurricular activities, and undergraduate research record are among the criteria used to determine the recipients.
 Generally, the scholarships are awarded to students who have been in the Department for a year or more.